marioneil/weather-app/client/README.md

 > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >

 May 12 - to do
-first accordion is open for all days, it should only open for day 1
+DONE first accordion is open for all days,
+DONE Sit should only open for day 1

-memoize the state value of isFirst , so that infinite rerender is avoided.
+NOT NEEDED -> memoize the state value of isFirst , so that infinite rerender is avoided.

+mAY 21 -

+fix the Clear Search bar bug
+redirct to today when loading home page.

+monthly screen

 > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >